2020 Country Reports on Human Rights Practices: Mongolia

 Independent Monitoring: The government allowed access by independent nongovernmental observers and the NHRC, but authorities sometimes limited the areas observers could visit.

 The law provides that no person shall be arrested, detained, or deprived of liberty except by specified procedures and provides for the right of any person to challenge the lawfulness of his or her arrest or detention in court.
 Government agencies generally observed these requirements.
-The General Intelligence Agency sometimes detained suspects for questioning without charge, but the criminal code requires that a prosecutor supervise all detention.
+The General Intelligence Agency sometimes detained suspects for questioning without charge, but the criminal code requires that a prosecutor supervise all detentions.

 An evidence-based, prosecutor-approved warrant is generally required to arrest a suspect on criminal grounds.
 Within 24 hours of an arrest, a prosecutor must present a request stating the grounds and reasons for the arrest to a judge, who must decide within 48 hours whether to prolong the detention or release the suspect.
 The arresting authority must notify a suspect’s family within six hours of an arrest.
 A “pressing circumstances” exception in the law allows police to arrest suspects without a warrant.
 Examples of exceptions include murder or grave bodily injury, serious property damage, hot pursuit of a fleeing suspect, and suspicion that destruction of evidence would occur.
 In such cases a prosecutor must approve the arrest within 24 hours, and a judge must approve the arrest within the normal 48-hour period.
 If 72 hours pass after an arrest and a judge has not made a decision, police must release the suspect.
 Upon release, authorities must inform the suspect of the reasons for the arrest and detention.